 English Setter c 1860

 The English Setter was one of the breeds listed in the First English Stud Book (1859 -1874).
 By the late 1800's dog shows were becoming increasingly popular.
-So continual attempts were made to produce an English Setter that not only excelled in the field, but also one that could win at dog shows.
-Various crosses were made with the Pointer, the Black and Tan (Gordon), Irish and other Setters which included the supposed 'Russian Setter' that was documented by Stonehenge, an eminent writer of that time.
-But to produce a beautiful showdog that also excelled in the field seemed an impossible task:
+Various outcrosses were made with other Setters and the Pointer.
+The idea was to produce a 'Laverick' type of showdog that also excelled in the field like the 'Llewellin'.
+But that seemed an impossible task at all levels:

 Richmond Imported 1896